amiaopensource/cable-bible/README.md

 ## Audio ##
 ### Analog ###
+Unlike analog video, analog audio signals are essentially only ever transferred over one channel (i.e. one-track monaural/"mono") or two (two-track mono, or stereo).
+Analog audio cables, generally speaking, thus only had to carry one channel of audio and two cables would simply be employed for recording or reproducing two-track mono or stereo (in contrast to the proliferation of standards and cables for video - composite, S-Video, RBG, etc).
+The most critical characteristic in regard to analog audio cabling, then (beyond connector types), regards balanced vs. unbalanced wiring, a method employed to reduce noise interference in audio cables.

 #### Balanced ####
+Balanced coaxial audio cables contain three wires: "earth" (electrical ground), "hot" (positive audio signal), and "cold" (negative audio signal).
+The audio signal is transferred on both the hot and cold lines, but the voltage in the cold line is inverted (i.e. signal is negative when the hot line's is positive, and vice versa).
+When the cable is plugged into an input, the hot and cold signals are mixed together, but the cold signal is also inverted again.
+This has the effect of strengthening the original, recorded audio signal (doubling the number of wires it was carried on) while also canceling out the signal of any unintentional noise in the signal picked up as the audio traveled over the cable.
+(Since that noise was essentially "recorded" positively on to both the hot and cold lines, flipping the polarity of the cold line at input gives you exact opposite noise signals, which cancel each other out)

+Reducing analog audio noise is an issue primarily with longer cables, or in professional/broadcast or preservation environments, where the absolute integrity of the audio signal is more highly valued than on consumer equipment.

+_1/4" TRS jack (mono)_
+Also known as a "phone connector" for its use for many years to patch telephone connections.
+TRS stands for "Tip-Ring-Sleeve", referring to the three contacts on the jack (for the three wires, earth, hot and cold, present in balanced wiring).
+Often found with speakers, amps, some video equipment that produces monaural audio.

+_1/8" TRS "mini" jack (mono)_
+Essentially the same in design as the 1/4" jack, just smaller.
+Used sometimes for balanced mono audio with computers or portable devices.

+_Tiny Telephone (TT)/Bantam jack_
+TT (also called bantam) jacks are smaller than 1/4" but larger than 1/8" jacks (approx 4.40mm).
+Frequently employed with patch bays in professional audio recording and preservation environments.
+TT jacks are most commonly found with TRS design on balanced mono cables, but unbalanced or stereo versions are possible.

+_XLR_
+A three-pin connector favored for long balanced cables in pro audio equipment.

+_Phoenix_
+A modular, adaptable brand of connectors for crafting one's own multi-channel, balanced or unbalanced cables and connections.
+Generally used to make connections on the back end of patch bays, distribution amplifiers, etc. Available in various configurations.

+_EDAC/ELCO_
+Another brand of modular, adaptable connectors.
+Similar in appearance and use to Phoenix.
+Available in various configurations.

 #### Unbalanced ####
+Unbalanced audio cables contain only two wires for any one audio channel: "earth" (electrical ground) and "hot" (the audio signal).
+These are employed with short cables, internal cables or components (inside sound equipment), or consumer-grade equipment where noise is considered less of an issue.

+_RCA_
+By nature unbalanced connectors as they only have one pin/contact point.
+Frequently used for the two-channel (left and right) audio output of video decks, especially consumer-grade equipment (in such cases, often color-coded white and red, where white = channel 1/left, red = channel 2, right).

+_1/4" TS jack_
+TS (Tip/Sleeve) jacks are exactly the same in appearance as balanced 1/4" TRS jacks, except missing the "ring" contact point and cold wire.
+Often used for the output on musical instruments such as electric guitars.

+_1/8" TS "mini" jack_
+Smaller version of the unbalanced 1/4" TS jack.
+Seen with [???]

+_1/4" TRS jack (stereo)_
+By all outward appearance, the same as the 1/4" TRS jacks used for balanced mono cables, except in the case of unbalanced stereo the three contact points are used for ground and two channels of audio, rather than ground and hot/cold versions of one audio channel.
+Often seen with professional headphones, and stereo microphone/monitor connections on professional video decks.

+_1/8" TRS "mini" jack (stereo)_
+See above.
+Frequently used for stereo output on portable audio devices - also on computer sound cards for line-in/line-out connections (to/from headphones, microphones, speakers, etc).

+_DIN 5-pin_
+Similar to the purpose of the 8-pin video monitor cable/connector, DIN 5-pins were used to carry both the audio input and output of a piece of equipment over the same cable/connection.
+Could carry mono or stereo signal.

 ### Digital ###
 #### AES-3 ####
 ##### Balanced #####